pyrevitlabs/pyrevitlabs/content/posts/meetup#6.md

 Next meetup coming up on the 24th of june with lots of topics including the new website!

+- Centralized website with all links (notion, dev docs, yt, ... )
+- Status of netcore PR
+- Status of onePass account centralisation with accesses to YT, Discourse, OpenCollective, ...
+- Status of OpenCollective setup
+- pyRevit CLI commit switch support

 [Add to Google Calendar](https://us06web.zoom.us/meeting/tZcrf-yoqDkvHdB86Ap1YIByXGhRutB6z1BL/calendar/google/add)